-Students are allowed to use their scholarship during summer sessions as long as they are in good academic standing and do not exceed the total budget committed for the 9 semesters.
+Students are allowed to use their scholarship during summer sessions as long as they are in good academic standing, they respect their scholarship period and they do not exceed the total budget committed for the 4 semesters.
 Students should be aware that the summer session GPA would not be taken into account for probation, suspension, or reinstatement.